Jonakss/gChatPromAlerts/README.md

 # gChatPromAlerts

-Google Chat BOT made in Node.js, for sending notificaions to Rooms and dm's.
+Google Chat BOT made in Node.js, for sending notifications to Rooms and dm's.

 ## Using Google Service Account Credentials